 But it’s not just sleep I’m greedy for—it’s that in between place, liminal consciousness, where I’m cozy, not quite alert to the demands that await me.
 I don’t want to face the warring, big and small, that lies ahead of me today.
 I don’t want to don an identity yet.
 I want to stay in the womb of my covers a little longer.

-That day I didn’t want to get out of bed at all.
+The day I read this I didn’t want to get out of bed at all.
 The next day I actually rescheduled my day so I wouldn’t have to get out of bed until I wanted to.
 I was just overwhelmed with the pain that comes from loving vulnerably.

 Happy Valentine’s Day to me?!
 Or better yet Happy Ash Valentine’s Day to me.